hassox/gabber-client/README.md

 The gabber-client.js file provides a base object for communicating with the GabberTalk service.
 It's setup to call a <code>gabberTalkBoot()</code> function.
 Declare this function in your page, and then require the gabber-client.js file.

+The gabbertalk-client requires the JSON constant to be present.
+Use json2.js if it's not natively avaialble.

+The ko client requires the [knockout library](http://knockoutjs.com/)
 ### Setting up on the page

 This simple setup will get you connected